Growing Climate Smart Grazing in the Condamine River Basin

 Part of the Climate Smart Agriculture Program

-Through this project, Southern Queensland Landscapes will support landholders in priority areas to take practical steps to enhance the health and productivity of their land including:
+This project will support landholders in priority areas to take practical steps to enhance the health and productivity of their land, including:

 Project Benefits